-The City Manager shall recommend the appointment of a City Clerk, subject to advice and confirmation by the City Council.
-The Clerk will be supervised by the City Manager in consultation with the City Council.
-The Clerk shall give notice of Council meetings to its members and the public, keep the journal of its proceedings and perform such other duties as are assigned by this Charter or by the Council or by state law.
+The City Council shall appoint an officer of the City who shall have the title of ClerkThe City Manager shall recommend the appointment of a City Clerk, subject to confirmation by the City Council.
+The Clerk will be supervised by the City Manager in consultation with the City Council.- The Clerk shall give notice of Council meetings to its members and the public, keep the journal of its proceedings and perform such other duties as are assigned by this Charter or by the Council or by state law.